quidampepin/quidampepin.github.io/_posts/2025-01-27-the-choice.md

 Corinne cut him off:

 “Wrong!
 Everything is put in place to make you believe that no one is starving!
-The cities are full of people barely surviving on the inadequate leftovers of your perfect society, starving...
+The cities are full of people barely surviving on the inadequate leftovers of your perfect society...
 The police hunt them down everywhere!
 And they shoot on sight!“

 “But that's impossible, we'd never let that happen!“